evakdev/hangman/README.md

   - showing different messages in every run
   - using TOEFL words
   - custom stickman I drew myself because why not :)

+P.S.
+I've also included my old file as an example of bad code.
+     I'm not saying the final one is the best possible, but it's definitely better. feel free to compare to see the differences!